Residency (medicine): France

 In France, students attending clinical practice are known as "externes" and newly qualified practitioners training in hospitals are known as "internes".
 The residency, called "Internat", lasts from three to six years (depending on the speciality) and follows a competitive national ranking examination.
 It is customary to delay submission of a thesis.
 As in most other European countries, many years of practice at a junior level may follow.

 French residents are often called "doctor" during their residency.
 Literally speaking, they are still students and become M.D. only at the end of their residency and after submitting and defending a thesis before a jury.

+Germany

+In Germany, postgraduate medical training leading to specialization is generally referred to as Facharztweiterbildung.
+After obtaining the required authorization to practise medicine, physicians can apply for positions in approved hospitals and training institutions and complete specialist training while working under supervision.
+For international medical graduates, the pathway typically involves recognition of their medical qualifications, fulfilment of language requirements, and the applicable medical licensing process.

 Greece

 In Greece, licensed physicians are eligible to apply for a position in a residency program.
 To be a licensed physician, one must finish a medical training program which in Greece lasts for six years.
 A one-year obligatory rural medical service (internship) is necessary to complete the residency training.
 Applications are made individually in the prefecture where the hospital is located, and the applicants are positioned on first-come, first-served basis.
 The duration of the residency programs varies between three and seven years.